The Winchester Boards and Commissions advise the City Council on policy issues. All meetings are open to the public.

 Meets: Third Thursday of each month, 8:00 am, Winchester-Frederick County Visitors Center, 1400 S. Pleasant Valley Road

 Winchester Regional Airport Authority

 Owns and operates the airport property and fueling business.
 Representatives: Frederick County (4), Winchester City (2), Clarke County (1), Shenandoah County (1), Warren County (1)

 Executive Director: Renny Manuel

-Meets: Third Thursday of every month, 5:00 pm, Winchester Regional Airport, 491 Airport Road
+Meets: Second Thursday of every month, 5:00 pm, Winchester Regional Airport, 491 Airport Road